RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/bode/bode.rst

 .. image:: 01_iPad_Combo_Bode.jpg

-This application will turn your STEMlab into an affordable Bode analyzer.
+This application will turn your Red Pitaya into an affordable Bode analyzer.
 It is the perfect tool for educators, students, makers, hobbyists and professionals seeking affordable, highly functional test and measurement equipment.
 The Bode analyzer is an ideal application for measuring frequency responses of the passive/active filters, complex impedances and any other electronic circuit.
 The Gain/Phase frequency response can be used to characterize any device